alibaba/bifrostui/packages/bui-core/src/SwipeAction/index.en-US.md

 };
 ```

-### Using with Other Components
+### Combination with Other Components

-This component allows for integration with other components as per your business needs.
-Below is a simple demonstration of its use with the `Image` and `List` components.
+This component allows you to pair it with other components based on your business needs.
+Below is a simple demonstration of using it with the `Image` and `List` components.

 #### Using with `Image` Component